 REASONS WHY YOU NEED TO GO TO COLLEGE

 Now after all this talk about why you don’t need college and how it’s a waste of time, let me tell you why you actually should go.

 NETWORKING AND CONNECTIONS

 The college experience is deemed to be one of the best and sometimes worst things you will experience in your life.
 I personally like going to school and being in a class with other like-minded students learning about something that I am passionate about.
-Not only the educational part of college, but the fun and recreations too.
-Football games, homecoming, concerts, are a small list of some of the activities that colleges have to offer for its students.
+College isn’t only for education, but for fun and recreation too.
+Football games, homecoming, and concerts are a small list of some of the activities that colleges have to offer to their students.

 TO COLLEGE, OR NOT TO COLLEGE

 So, my final conclusion on this matter is, you honestly don’t need to go to college, but if you can it is a great opportunity in more ways than one.